5 Best Podium Mics for Pulpit and Lectern – Let Your Voice Be Heard

 Not a religious person?
 Whether you’re a lecturer, a motivational speaker, or running for president, just swap the pulpit out for a podium or lectern.
 You’ll still need a podium microphone.

-Best for the Podium - Lectern & Pulpit Mics
+5 Best Podium Mics for Lectern & Pulpit Uses

-Let’s take a look at some of the best podium mics and how to choose the right one for you.
+Let’s take a look at some of the best pulpit mics and lectern mics, and how to choose the right one for you.

 A good podium microphone has to be well-built.
 It has to be sturdy and strong and made of quality materials.
 If you’re looking for a well-made podium mic that doesn’t sacrifice sound quality, then you might want to take a look at the Shure CVG18-B/C.